Web Crawling Webinar for Tech Teams

 The scraper got blocked with the following Incapsula protection page:

 Playwright-Stealth got blocked due to missing patches, such as incomplete fingerprints.
-How can we fortify Playwright better to bypass that block?
+How can we fortify Playwright better to bypass Imperva during web scraping?

 That's where the ZenRows Scraping Browser comes in handy.
 It fortifies your Playwright scraper with essential browser fingerprints and pre-integrated residential proxies, significantly increasing your chances of bypassing the Incapsula anti-bot.
-It's also highly scalable because it runs the browser instance in the cloud without adding memory to your local machine.
+It's also highly scalable, running the browser instance in the cloud without extra memory usage from your local machine.

 To use it, sign up to load the ZenRows Request Builder.
 Then, go to the Scraping Browser dashboard and copy your Browser URL.